AdobeDocs/analytics.en/help/export/analytics-data-feed/df-manage-jobs.md

 ---
 # Manage data feed jobs

-Jobs are individual tasks that outputs a compressed file.
+Jobs are individual tasks that output a compressed file.
 They are created and governed by feeds.

 To manage data feed jobs: